Faster, Pussycat! Kill! Kill!: Cult status

 In the years since, the film has been regarded more favorably, gaining in both commercial and critical stature.
-As of August 2020 it holds a "fresh" rating on film review aggregator site Rotten Tomatoes, with 73% (22 of 30) critic reviews positive.
-In his review of the film's 1995 re-release, Pulitzer Prize-winning critic Roger Ebert gave the film three out of four stars.
+On Rotten Tomatoes, the film holds an approval rating of 74% based on 31 reviews, with an average rating of 6.8/10.
+The website's critics consensus reads, "Faster, Pussycat!
+Kill!
+Kill! is undoubtedly shlock, but director Russ Meyer's infectious affection for camp gives this anarchic joyride exhilarating flair."
+In his review of the film's 1995 re-release, Roger Ebert gave the film three out of four stars.
 Noted feminist film critic B. Ruby Rich said that when she first saw Faster, Pussycat! in the 1970s she "was absolutely outraged that [she had] been forced to watch this misogynist film that objectified women and that was really just short of soft-core porn."
 Upon viewing it again in the early 1990s, however, she "just loved it" and wrote a piece in The Village Voice reappraising the film and discussing her change in opinion.

 Faster, Pussycat!
 Kill!
-Kill! is currently number 674 on the tenth edition of the often-referenced "1,000 Greatest Films" list and 377th on the Sight & Sound "Greatest Films Poll".
-It is frequently mentioned on lists of the best B movies and cult movies of all time.
+Kill! is currently number 377th on the Sight & Sound "Greatest Films Poll".
+It is frequently mentioned on lists of the best B movies and cult films of all time.

 The film has also been influential on other filmmakers.
 Writer-director John Waters stated in his book Shock Value that "Faster, Pussycat!
 Kill!
 Kill! is, beyond a doubt, the best movie ever made.
 It is possibly better than any film that will be made in the future."
 He later said on its re-release that "it ages like fine wine."
 Music video director Keir McFarlane acknowledged that a scene in the video for the Janet Jackson song "You Want This" was a direct homage to Faster, Pussycat!, showing the Porsche-driving singer and her female companions driving circles around two men in the desert.
-Filmmaker Quentin Tarantino referenced the movie and thanked Meyer in the credits of his film Death Proof, and it was reported in Variety in 2008 that Tarantino was interested in remaking Faster, Pussycat!
+The music video for "Say You'll Be There" by Spice Girls was also inspired by this film.
+Filmmaker Quentin Tarantino referenced the film and thanked Meyer in the credits of his film Death Proof, and it was reported in Variety in 2008 that Tarantino was interested in remaking Faster, Pussycat!

 Television adaptation

-In May 2021, it was reported that a television series adaptation of film is in development from bigbaldhead Productions, the production company run by Norman Reedus, and AMC Studios.
+In May 2021, it was reported that a television series adaptation of the film is in development from bigbaldhead Productions, the production company run by Norman Reedus, and AMC Studios.